|Level||Year 4, Semester 2|

 Total workload hours per week: 10

-|Prerequisites/ Corequisites||PRI204 Research Methods|
+|Prerequisites||PRI204 Research Methods|

-|Description||This unit aims to deepen and broaden their knowledge, understanding and familiarity with research methodologies and principles and their ethical application in practice.
-Additionally, students apply their knowledge through a research project in Chinese medicine.
+|Description||The pre-requisite for PRI417/PRI406 Evidence-based TCM Practice and Research Project is PRI204 Research Methods.
+In this unit students are taught to deepen and broaden their knowledge, understanding and familiarity with research methodologies and principles and their ethical application in practice.

-The unit aims to instil in students a deep respect for and commitment to evidence-based research practice in Chinese medicine and to enhance and deepen their developing knowledge and understanding of best practice in research undertakings.
+This unit aims to instil in students a deep respect for and commitment to evidence-based research practice in Chinese medicine and to enhance and deepen their developing knowledge and understanding of best practice in research undertakings.
 This will be achieved through lecturers and assessment tasks that focus on advanced research methodologies, statistical measurement and ethical research practice in a clinical setting.
-Students will be able to evaluate and synthesise data on research principles and the clinical application of evidence-based practice in TCM drawing on their clinic experiences and supervised work with patients
+Students will be able to evaluate and synthesise data on research principles and the clinical application of evidence-based practice (EBP) in TCM drawing on their clinic experiences and supervised work with patients.

 |Learning outcomes||Upon completion of this unit students should be able to:

-|Prescribed text||* The prescribed and recommended readings are subject to annual review.
+|Prescribed Textbooks/Readings||* The prescribed and recommended readings are subject to annual review.

-Aveyard H and Sharp P (2009).
-A Beginner’s Guide to Evidence Based Practice in Health and Social Care Professions.
-McGraw-Hill Education, Maidenhead, England: Open University Press.
+Aveyard, H., & Sharp, P. (2013).
+A Beginner’s Guide to Evidence Based Practice in Health and Social Care Professions (2nd ed., pp. 1-48).
+McGraw-Hill Education.